 To turn on a service for a set of users across or within organizational units, select an access group.
 For details, go to turn on a service for a group.

 What happens if you...Have existing Admin console groups

-- Existing groups are not deleted: Groups that you or your users created remain in your G Suite domain, so anyone who could previously send messages to the groups can still do so.
-If you want to prevent the use of these group addresses, you must also delete the groups.
+- Existing groups aren't deleted—Groups that you or your users created remain in your Google Workspace account.
+People who have permission to post to the group can still do so through email.
+To prevent the use of a group, you must also delete it.

 If you later turn Groups for Business back on:

-- Deleted groups are not restored: If you delete any groups after turning off Groups for Business, those groups can't be restored.
+- Deleted groups aren't restored—If you delete any groups after turning off Groups for Business, those groups are not restored.